Jun 27, 2019

 The invention is relevant for the fields of networking, aerospace, medical, automotive and consumer electronics.

-The performances of the methods have been tested through simulations.
-The results showed that the SA degradation is mitigated up to ca. 48% for three years of aging while introducing minimal area/performance overhead (see Figure).
+The performance of the method has been tested through simulations.
+The results showed that the SA degradation is mitigated up to 26 % for three years of aging while introducing minimal area/performance overhead (see Figure).